haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 #### Changing the number of models to be generated

-In order to be able to generate models in a reasonable time on limited CPU resourses, we will decrease by a factor 20 the number of models generated, i.e. from 1000/200/200 for `it0`, `it1` and `water` to 50/10/10.
+In order to be able to generate models in a reasonable time on limited CPU resources, we will decrease by a factor 20 the number of models generated, i.e. from 1000/200/200 for `it0`, `it1` and `water` to 50/10/10.

 <a class="prompt prompt-info">
 Locate for this the following section in run.cns: